stuyoder/bbr-acs/README.md

     `git clone ssh://ap-gerrit-1.ap01.arm.com:29418/avk/syscomp_bbr bbr-acs`

 #### 2. Getting the required Source codes and Tools
+navigate to the `bbr-acs/<ebbr/sbbr>/scripts` directory

-You can get the source by simply running the `./build-scripts/get_<ebbr/sbbr>_source.sh` script from the `bbr-acs/<ebbr/sbbr>/scripts` directory.
-This will clone `edk2-test, edk2, fwts, cross-compiler ` into the directory.
+get source by running the `./build-scripts/get_<ebbr/sbbr>_source.sh`

+This will download `edk2-test, edk2, fwts and tools`

 #### 2. Building SBBR & EBBR
+ run
+`./build-scripts/build_<ebbr/sbbr>.sh`
- From the same `bbr-acs/<ebbr/sbbr>/scripts` directory, you can run `./build-scripts/build_<ebbr/sbbr>.sh` to build BBR components , i.e, SCT and FWTS.
+to build BBR components, SCT and FWTS.

 The script will apply  patches to create a "EBBR or SBBR" build recipe in the SCT/FWTS build system.
-It will also copy over new files to support the new tests and run/startup sequence.

-The output SCT can be found in
+The the binaries of SCT are generated here
     `bbr-acs/<ebbr/sbbr>/scripts/edk2-test/uefi-sct/<ARCH>_SCT #(i.e. AARCH64_SCT)`

-The output FWTS can be found in
+The the binaries of FWTS are generated here
     `bbr-acs/<ebbr/sbbr>/scripts/fwts/fwts_output`

+## License

+Arm BBR ACS is distributed under Apache v2.0 License.

 ## Feedback, contributions and support